mowoe/heartbeat/README.md

 # Heartbeat

 The "Nachfolger" (new version) of my old Projects "Northern Lights" and "insta_rev", a better approach of a Database to store Images and analyze them, via various computer vision techniques, such as Face Detection.
+It is mainly used and optimized to work with face recognition, but I think you can adopt it to work with other techniques.

 ----